Sdniss/BICAMSZ/README.md

 In short, by correcting for these 3 factors, the resulting z-score can be compared to cognitive scores without interference by them.
 In the following section, we explain the code that performs exactly this transformation.

 ## Repo explanation

+1. Class `Database` from mock_data.py:
+   1. `description`: if you `print` this attribute, it gives a description of the mock data that you can use to test the code.
+   2. `data`: contains the actual mock data.

+2. Class `Functions` from functions.py
+   1. `function 1`
+   2. `function 2`
+   3. `function 3`